-The 2019 five-year average is 120.0 fatalities.
-Fatalities in the last decade have shown wide variation over a one to two-year cycle, with the number of 2019 fatalities being among the lowest values for the decade.
-The five year average of the number of fatalities also increased from 2018 to 2019, but with the five-year average trend line mostly attenuating the large annual variation.
-The rising trend computed by the data is not acceptable as a target for the NHDOT as it would be contrary to the core objective of the state's Driving Toward Zero initiative, thus a level trend has been selected as the target.
-A 2021 target of 120.0 fatalities (i.e., maintaining the 2019 five-year average) has been adopted.
-The randomness in the annual performance prevents strict adherence to the SHSP goal of a 50% reduction in fatalities by 2030 in the setting of annual targets.
-Rather, this target has been set based on data of the actual performance.
-However, NHDOT's fundamental effort through the SHSP is to reduce fatalities on NH roadways, and the NHDOT will continue to identify and pursue infrastructure improvements consistent with the relevant SHSP critical emphasis areas to reduce fatalities.
+The 2020 five-year average is 117.8 fatalities.
+Fatalities in the last decade have shown wide variation over a one to two-year cycle, with the number of 2020 fatalities being among the lowest values for the decade.
+The slight rising trend computed by the data is not acceptable as a target for the NHDOT as it would be contrary to the core objective of the state's Driving Toward Zero initiative, thus a level trend has been selected as the target.
+A 2022 target of 117.8 fatalities (i.e., maintaining the 2020 five-year average) has been adopted.
+The target supports SHSP goals by reflecting the increasing reliance on the implementation of proven systematic roadway departure countermeasures to address this critical emphasis area, and the improved safety performance that will result.

-Number of Serious Injuries:456.4
+Number of Serious Injuries:465.4